vuejs/pinia/packages/docs/cookbook/composing-stores.md

 ## Using a store within another store

-Note that if one store uses another store, you can directly import and call the `use${storeName}Store` method, and access methods on the store object, just like you would access them from within a Vue component.
+Note that if one store uses another store, you can directly import and call the `use${storeName}Store` method, then access methods on the returned store object, just like you would access them from within a Vue component.

 You can call `useOtherStore()` inside any getter or action: